Hellrespawn/skorporaal.astro/src/content/article/JavaScript TypeScript Tips & Tricks.md

 ## Code

+### Falsy Values

+The of values that are considered false in a boolean context can be found [here](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).

+Notably, it does not include the empty array `[]` or empty object `{}`, which is a common misunderstanding for people coming from, say, Python.

 ### Default imports don't have a fixed name

 Conventionally, one uses the same name as the export when using a default import (and your IDE usually does this automatically), but this is not required.